SiweiMa/concrete-strength-prediction/README.md

 ## Modeling
 The classical statistical methods like linear or non-linear regression prove to be unsuitable to cope with the complexity of modern higher performance concrete [1].
 Therefore, several machine learning algorithms were used to predict the concrete strength.

-By using randomized search cross validation, extra tree regressor has the lowest RMSE score, among linear (Lasso and Ridge), bagging (random forest, extra tree), boosting (xgboost, lightgbm) regressors. **It gives RMSE of 7.47 MPa**.
+By using randomized search cross validation, extra tree regressor has the lowest RMSE score, among linear (Lasso), bagging (random forest, extra tree), boosting (xgboost, lightgbm) regressors. **It gives RMSE of 7.47 MPa**.

 ![](images/model_comparison.png)
 >Figure 1.
 Comparison between models.